ItsmeMIGUEL/sample-crud-app/README.md

 - **Node.js** (version 16.0 or higher)
 - **npm** (comes with Node.js)

-### How to Check if Node.js is Installed

-Open your terminal/command prompt and run: node --version npm --version

-If you see version numbers, you're good to go!
-If not, download Node.js from browser.

 ## Installation & Setup

 Follow these steps to get the application running on your local machine: